mozilla/inclusion/evaluation_tools/governance-basic.md

 ![il](https://mozilla.github.io/maintainer-cohort/img/il.png)

 Leadership is central to project and community culture, and thus require intentional design, and accountability for the empowerment of others.
+**NOTE:** The term 'leader' doesn't always resonate, if that's the case for your project, replace with 'roles of influence'.

 - [ ] Our project leadership is designed with cycles of feedback and review to avoid gatekeeping and to encourage inclusive behavior.
 - [ ] Responsiblities of leadership are clearly documented.
 - [ ] We recognize leadership equally, including non-technical leadership.
 - [ ] We recognize 'empowering others' as a core attribute of leadership, and discourage self promotion.
-- [ ] We reach out to people we know would be great leaders, including underrepresented people who might not recognize their potential,.
+- [ ] We reach out to people we know would be great leaders, including underrepresented people who might not recognize their potential.

+Here is an example of an inclusive leadership page ([Firefox Developer Tools](https://github.com/firefox-devtools/debugger.html/blob/master/docs/community-team.md)).

 ## Project & Community Design
 This section describes some simple ways your project and community design can be more inclusive.